brettmauricewilliams/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

     Current skills and areas of expertise:

-      Hardware Troubleshooting (PCs, printers, network devices)
+        -Hardware Troubleshooting (PCs, printers, network devices)

-      Networking Basics (TCP/IP, DNS, DHCP, VPN, Wi-Fi troubleshooting)
+        -Networking Basics (TCP/IP, DNS, DHCP, VPN, Wi-Fi troubleshooting)

-      Remote Desktop Support (Using tools like TeamViewer, AnyDesk, RDP)
+        -Remote Desktop Support (Using tools like TeamViewer, AnyDesk, RDP)

-      Backup & Recovery (Data recovery and backup strategies)
+        -Backup & Recovery (Data recovery and backup strategies)

     Skills I need to develop or improve:

-      HTML, CSS, JavaScript, TypeScript
+        -HTML, CSS, JavaScript, TypeScript

-      Frontend frameworks like React, Angular, Vue.js
+        -Frontend frameworks like React, Angular, Vue.js

-      Using Git, GitHub, GitLab, or Bitbucket
+        -Using Git, GitHub, GitLab, or Bitbucket

-      Sorting, searching, recursion and dynamic programming
+        -Sorting, searching, recursion and dynamic programming

 2. **Interests and Values**:

     Key interests related to my career:

-     Building internal tools to automate IT tasks or improve user experience
+       -Building internal tools to automate IT tasks or improve user experience

-     Developing web-based dashboards for IT monitoring and support
+       -Developing web-based dashboards for IT monitoring and support

-     Creating interactive knowledge bases for end-users
+       -Creating interactive knowledge bases for end-users

-     Learning backend development to integrate APIs for IT services
+       -Learning backend development to integrate APIs for IT services

     Values that are important to me in a work environment:

-     A work culture that encourages finding creative solutions
+       -A work culture that encourages finding creative solutions

-     Opportunities for training, certifications, and growth
+       -Opportunities for training, certifications, and growth

-     A culture that respects personal time and well-being
+       -A culture that respects personal time and well-being

-     Transparent leadership and clear expectation
+       -Transparent leadership and clear expectation

 ### Part 2: Career Exploration Insights